mapninja/Earthsys144/Intro_RS_GEE.md

 You are encouraged to alter the scripts by changing date ranges, adjusting visualization parameters, and altering the bands being used, to see what happens.

-You can always reload the script, if thisngs get broken beyond comprehension.
+You can always reload the script, if things get broken beyond comprehension.

 ## An Introduction to the Code Editor Interface